 Create a task

-When your notebook is ready, you can create a task to schedule its execution.
-Using the Tasks pane in the notebook editor, you can create one or multiple tasks to automate execution of the notebook and specify the task's schedule.
+When your notebook is ready, you can create a task to schedule its run.
+Using the Tasks pane in the notebook editor, you can create one or multiple tasks to automate operation of the notebook and specify the task's schedule.

 - Save your notebook with a title, if you haven't already.